DataDog/integrations-core/docs/dev/README.md

 ## Development basics

 The remainder of this document introduces you to the base knowledge and setup required to start working on your own Integration.
-Once you're comfortable with this content, you can move on to the [technical specifics of Integration development][10].
+If you're comfortable with this content already, move on to the [technical specifics of Integration development][10] directly - otherwise, read on.

 ### Prerequisites